 If you’ve got a race coming up, then you’re going to want as much freedom of movement as possible.
-These short running shorts from dhb are designed to be spacious for those longer strides.
+These short running shorts from dhb are designed to be spacious for those long strides.

 You may find that running in shorts is better for your performance, but you find you get too cold.
-In which case, these men’s running shorts from Asics may be the perfect solution for you.
+In which case, these men’s running shorts from Asics (retailer link (opens in new tab)) may be the perfect solution for you.
 The woven material is designed to block out the wind and keep your legs insulated on your run.

 They have a deep pocket which is suitable for holding most sizeable smartphones, and they are stretchy for ultimate comfort, too.
 Users found them to be long-lasting and reliable for training.

 Ladies may find these short shorts (retailer link (opens in new tab)) are perfect for running races as they have a shaped hem for enhanced coverage of the legs without looking too baggy, and the woven fabric will ensure you don’t get too cold when running against the wind.